idmcalculus/kytepdf/README.md

 - **Merge PDF**: Combine multiple documents into a single file with an intuitive drag-and-drop interface.
 - **Split PDF**: Extract specific pages or ranges with live thumbnails for precise selection.
 - **Sign PDF**: Draw, type, or upload your signature and place it anywhere on your document.
-- **Private by Design**: Your PDFs never leave your machine.
-We use IndexedDB to safely persist your session locally.
+- **Private by Design**: Your PDFs never leave your machine during processing.
+For your convenience, we're building optional, opt-in cloud sync for cross-device history—but your documents stay local by default.
 - **Modern UI**: A premium, "Hub & Spoke" dashboard with glassmorphic aesthetics and smooth micro-animations.

 ## 🛠 Tech Stack